Moduli space of quasi-polarized K3 surfaces of degree 6 and 8: Noether-Lefschetz divisors for K3 surfaces

 We use the terminology of the corank of the hypersurface singularities as in \cite{AGV12} and \cite{La09}. \begin{defn} Let $0\in \CC^n$ be a hypersurface singularity given by an equation $f(z_1,\ldots,z_n)=0$.
 The corank of $0$ is $n$ minus the rank of the Hessian of $f(z_1,\ldots,z_n)$ at $0$. \end{defn}

-\begin{theorem} A complete intersection $X=Q\cap Y$ is not properly stable if and only if $X$ satisfies one of the following conditions: \begin{enumerate}[(i)] \item $X$ has a hypersurface singularity of corank $3$. \item $X$ is singular along a line $L$ and there exists a plane $P$ such that $P \cap Q=2L$ and $P$ is contained in the projective tangent cone $\PP(CT_p(X))$ for any point $p\in L$. \item $X$ has a singularity $p$ of corank at least 2 and the restriction of the projective cone $\PP(CT_{p}(X))$ to $X$ contains a line $L$ passing through $p$ with multiplicity at least $6$. \end{enumerate} \end{theorem}
+\begin{theorem} A complete intersection $X=Q\cap Y$ is not properly stable if and only if $X$ satisfies one of the following conditions: \begin{enumerate}[(i)] \item $X$ has a hypersurface singularity of corank $3$. \item $X$ is singular along a line $L$ and there exists a plane $P$ such that $P \cap Q=2L$ and $P$ is contained in the projective tangent cone $\PP(CT_p(X))$ for any point $p\in L$. \item $X$ has a singularity $p$ which deforms to a singularity of $\widetilde{E}_8$ class, and the restriction of the projective cone $\PP(CT_{p}(X))$ to $X$ contains a line $L$ passing through $p$ with multiplicity at least $6$. \end{enumerate} \end{theorem}

 \begin{proof} As a consequence of Lemma \ref{lem:2}, it suffices to find the geometric characterizations of the complete intersections of type $(N1)-(N3)$.
 Here we do it case by case.

 (i).
 If $X$ is of type $(N1)$, then $X$ can be considered as the intersection of $Q$ and a cubic cone $Y$ with the vertex $p_0=[1,0,0,0,0]\in Q$.
 It is easy to see that $p_0$ is a corank of 3 singularity of $X$.